honeycombio/refinery/config.md

 ### `AddSpanCountToRoot`

-AddSpanCountToRoot controls whether to add a metadata field to root spans indicating the number of child spans.
+AddSpanCountToRoot controls whether to add a metadata field to root spans that indicates the number of child spans.

-Adds a new metadata field, `meta.span_count` to root spans to indicate the number of child spans on the trace at the time the sampling decision was made.
+The added metadata field, `meta.span_count`, indicates the number of child spans on the trace at the time the sampling decision was made.
 This value is available to the rules-based sampler, making it possible to write rules that are dependent upon the number of spans in the trace.
-If true, Refinery will add meta.span_count to the root span.
+If `true`, then Refinery will add `meta. span_count` to the root span.

 - Eligible for live reload.
 - Type: `bool`